sepesi/skills-github-pages/_posts/2025-10-15-Iteratively-Improving-Scientific-Integrity.md

 direction is towards freedom and, as much as possible, we should give this power and these capabilities to every individual to be the best version of themselves.

-According to the news, AI centralization has a lot of momentum.
+In the news, AI centralization has a lot of momentum.
 For example, most of the new compute capabilities are owned by a small number of big tech companies:
 - _Groups including BlackRock, Microsoft, Nvidia, and xAI join forces to acquire Aligned Data Centers — $40B deal delivers 5GW of operational and planned data center capacity_, [Tom's Hardware](https://www.tomshardware.com/tech-industry/artificial-intelligence/groups-including-blackrock-microsoft-nvidia-and-xai-join-forces-to-acquire-aligned-data-centers-usd40b-deal-delivers-5gw-of-operational-and-planned-data-center-capacity), 2025-10-14.
 - _Pennsylvania’s $70 Billion Race for America’s Data Centers_, [Data Center Knowledge](https://www.datacenterknowledge.com/energy-power-supply/pennsylvania-s-70-billion-race-for-america-s-data-centers), 2025-10-16.
 - _BlackRock’s $40 billion deal highlights the unstoppable AI data center gold rush, as CEO Larry Fink pushes back on AI bubble fears_, [Fortune](https://fortune.com/2025/10/15/blackrocks-40-billion-deal-highlights-the-unstoppable-ai-data-center-gold-rush-as-ceo-larry-fink-pushes-back-on-ai-bubble-fears/), 2025-10-15.

-There is plenty of evidence in recent news that the outcome for AI will be centralized power:
+And AI that advances the capabilities of individuals has almost no momentumm.
+For example, AI is now taking entry level jobs that were a source of training for recent graduates:
+-